MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

       Total time: 43 seconds

-Then , import the Platform directory to your MicroEJ SDK workspace as mentioned in the report.
+Then, import the Platform directory to your MicroEJ SDK workspace as mentioned in the report.
 You should get a ready-to-use MicroEJ Platform project in the workspace available for the MicroEJ Application project to run on.
 You can also check the MicroEJ Platform availability in:
 :guilabel:`Window` > :guilabel:`Preferences` > :guilabel:`MicroEJ` > :guilabel:`Platforms in workspace`.